Jim Walsh (Irish politician): Civil partnership legislation

-On 24 April 2008, Walsh put forward a party motion to counter the proposed same-sex Civil Partnership Bill.
+On 24 April 2008, Walsh put forward a party motion to counter the Civil Partnership Bill.
 The Irish Times reported that around 30 unidentified Fianna Fáil backbenchers had signed the motion.
 One anonymous Senator was quoted as claiming that the motion "would have considerable support from the more conservative sections of the parliamentary party".
 The Taoiseach, Brian Cowen, responded by insisting that the registration of same-sex couples would not interfere with the constitutional status of marriage.
 Cowen noted that the Bill had been drawn up in close consultation with the Attorney General and had been included in the programme for government.

 The motion was referred to the Fianna Fáil parliamentary party's justice committee on 1 July 2008.
-Despite the challenge to the Bill, a Fianna Fáil spokesperson was quoted as saying that there was "broad support" within the party for the legislation, while the Taoiseach and the Minister for Justice, Equality and Law Reform, Dermot Ahern reaffirmed the constitutional compatibility of the proposed law.
+A Fianna Fáil spokesperson was quoted as saying that there was "broad support" within the party for the legislation, while the Taoiseach and the Minister for Justice, Equality and Law Reform, Dermot Ahern reaffirmed the constitutional compatibility of the proposed law.

-Walsh has repeatedly called for a freedom of conscience amendment to the legislation which would by-pass equality legislation, allowing people a religious exemption in providing goods and services to gay couples.
+Walsh has repeatedly called for a "freedom of conscience" amendment to the legislation which would bypass equality legislation, allowing people a religious exemption in providing goods and services to gay couples.

 In the 2014 "Pantigate" controversy in which the national broadcaster RTÉ paid a purported €85,000 to conservative commentators, Walsh argued that some proponents of same-sex marriage were "dangerous and vicious".

 On 31 March 2015, he said in the Seanad that he could not support same-sex marriage and that the money spent on the marriage equality referendum would be better spent on testing the gay community for HIV.